 - Read all contracts thoroughly.

-- Compile a contact list for members of the local organizing committee (LOC)
+- Compile a contact list for members of the local organizing committee.

-- Key LOC members must have an assistant in the event of illness or emergency.
+- Key LOC members should have an assistant or backup contact in the event of illness, emergency or schedule conflict.

-- Produce an information sheet that gives the pertinent details of the event; date, place, directions, competition schedule, ticket prices, volunteer information, etc.
+- Produce an information sheet that gives the pertinent details of the event, including date, place, directions, competition schedule, ticket prices and volunteer information.

-- Format a timeline for all organizational projects, then track their progress.
+- Format a timeline for all organizational projects, then track progress regularly.

 - Format both a competition schedule and a logistics schedule of events.